Liberal Studies Program > First-Year Program > For Faculty >

 When does Immersion Week begin?

 Immersion Week for Discover Chicago courses begins the week before the official start of Autumn Quarter classes.
 In 2018, Immersion Week runs from Monday, August 27, through Friday, August 31.

 When is the Discover Chicago informational meeting?

 The Pre-Immersion Week meeting for all members of Discover Chicago teaching teams is typically held the Thursday before Immersion Week.
-In 2017, the meeting will be held on Thursday, August 24, 10:00 a.m.-noon, in SAC 154.
+In 2018, the meeting will be held on Thursday, August 23, 10:00 a.m.-noon, location TBD.

 What is New Student Service Day?

 New Student Service Day (NSSD), which takes place the day before regular Autumn Quarter classes begin, provides new students with the opportunity to become acquainted firsthand with DePaul’s Vincentian mission, as well as their new DePaul family.
 Each Discover Chicago class travels to an assigned service site somewhere in the city before returning to campus for an afternoon barbecue.
-For more information, please contact Gina Leal, in University Ministry, Student Center 311, 773-325-1193.
+For more information, please contact Katie Sullivan, in University Ministry, Student Center 311, 773-325-4490.

 Because NSSD occurs on the same day as the Honors Retreat and School of Music auditions, students in Honors sections and sections reserved for School of Music students are provided with service opportunities later in the autumn quarter.

 When is the Explore Chicago informational meeting?